'Monkey' On My Back

 Life played by a simple ‘rule of thumb’.

-An adolescent’s growing phase,
+During adolescent’s growing phase,

-During high school’s often foggy haze,
+Through high school’s often foggy haze,

 Youth drilled about ‘red, white and blue’.